anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 ## build.deleteErrored

-Delete destination files while their source is at error.
+Delete destination files when their source is at an error state.
 Useful when watching builds or when the directory is not [clean](#build.clean).

-@note One successful conversion of the source file needs to be in place for dstFilename to be established.
+@note One successful conversion of the source file needs to be in place for `dstFilename` to be established.

 @note On ['combined' template](combined-template), it also deletes the last `combinedFile.js` that was build.

 @type [booleanOrFilespecs](types-and-derive#booleanOrFilespecs).
-Note: filespecs refer to **source** filenames (but of course only their corresponding destination files are deleted).
+Note: filespecs refer to **source** filenames (but of course only their corresponding destination files are deleted, not the source ones).

 @derive [arraysConcatOrOverwrite](types-and-derive#arraysConcatOrOverwrite)